 When you’re fed, dry, and rested (this is the perfect time for a nap!) hop back in the car and head to Lahaina.
 The little town is adorable and perfectly walkable, so find a spot to park & explore.
-You’ll want to spent at least an hour wandering before the evening’s real event: a Hawaiian Luau!
+You’ll want to spend at least an hour wandering before the evening’s real event: a Hawai’ian Luau!

-There are several Luau options in Hawaii, and after much research and deliberation, we chose the Feast at Lele.
-This Luau features both food and dancing from several different Polynesian cultures: Hawaii, New Zealand, Samoa, and Tahiti.
-And by the end of the Luau we wanted to visit them all!
+There are several Luau options in Hawai’i, and after much research and deliberation, we chose the Feast at Lele.
+This Luau features both food and dancing from several different Polynesian cultures: Hawai’i, New Zealand, Samoa, and Tahiti.

 Although we aren’t qualified to personally judge the authenticity of the food or dancing, our research suggested that the Feast at Lele is the most culturally accurate and respectful Luau – even though yes, it’s catered to tourists.

 And speaking of catering, the FOOD THOUGH.
 There are FIVE complete courses of delicious food, and it’s SO good!
 There’s also an open bar all night long, which we took full advantage of (one benefit to staying in Lahaina: we were walking distance from the Luau).
 According to our copious research, the best drinks are the lava flow, strawberry pina colada, and banana madness.

 We also loved the romantic ambiance of the Feast at Lele.
 It’s right on the beach and you’ll get to enjoy a stunning sunset as you watch the dancers and listen to live music.
 This is the perfect date night spot!